quickapps/docs/en/developers/eav-api/fetching-entities.rst

 .. note::

     EAV API has some limitation, for instance you cannot use virtual attributes in ORDER BY clauses, GROUP BY, HAVING or any aggregation function.
-As well as virtual columns cannot be used as foreign keys when associating two tables.